-Go here if:
+Stay here if:

-- You want to get away from other tourists and get a feel for Venice as it once was.
+- you want to get away from other tourists and get a feel for Venice as it once was.
 It’s very beautiful and usually quiet even in Carneval time (February).

-- You are looking for cheaper than average accommodation.
+- you are looking for cheaper than average accommodation.

-- You are in Venice with small children.
+- you are in Venice with small children.
 There are two parks: Parco Sarvignon with swings, slides, climbing sets and plenty of other children.
 And Giardino Papodopoli with a botanical gardens and a children’s corner.

-- You are interested in Venice’s old Jewish Ghetto, the small area in which Jews were confined.
+- you are interested in Venice’s old Jewish Ghetto, the small area in which Jews were confined.

-- You need to be near the railway station.
+- you need to be near the railway station.

-- You want to go to the Venice casino (San Marcuola vaparetto stop)
+- you want to go to the Venice casino (San Marcuola vaparetto stop)